tuzhaopeng/LC-NMT/README.md

 # LC-NMT
-Larger-Context NMT
+Larger-Context Neural Machine Translation

-NMT-Coverage
+Larger-Context NMT v0.1
 ===========================

-In this version, we introduce a coverage mechanism (NMT-Coverage) to indicate whether a source word is translated or not, which proves to alleviate over-translation and under-translation.
-If you use the code, please cite <a href="http://arxiv.org/abs/1601.04811">our paper</a>:
+In this version, we introduce a cross-sentence context-aware approach to investigate the influence of historical contextual information on the performance of NMT.
+If you use the code, please cite <a href="https://arxiv.org/pdf/1704.04347.pdf">our paper</a>:

-<pre><code>@InProceedings{Tu:2016:ACL,
+<pre><code>@InProceedings{Wang:2017:EMNLP,
   author    = {Wang, Longyue and Tu, Zhaopeng and Way, Andy and Liu Qun}, title     = {Exploiting Cross-Sentence Context for Neural Machine Translation}, booktitle = {Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing},